axew3/phpBB-image-attachments-rotation/w3all/imageattachrotation/README.md

 Done

+## phpBB cookie domain
+Note that the setting
+#### ACP -> Security settings -> Cookie domain:
+Need to be set properly.
+Leaving this setting empty, lead to make it fail the js code of the popup.

+For example, on localhost, set it as localhost, or if into online site, site.com or site.co.uk or mysubdomain.mysite.com etc

 ## How do i can style the rotation popup?

 It is the file rotate_popup.html, which you can find into: